ibm-watson-embedded-business-assistant/eba-example-agents/docs/components/CoreConcepts.md

 These concepts represent aggregration and modifier operations on top of collections.
 Typically these concepts will be used in conjunction with certain predicates and collections, e.g. `:SortedBy(:Quantity, :SalesOrders)`.

-- `:TopN`      -- gets the top N values within a collection
+- `:TopN`      -- gets the top N elements within a collection
 - `:SortedBy`  -- sorts a collection by a criteria
 - `:Filter`    -- filter a collection
 - `:First`     -- get the first element in a collection
 - `:Largest`   -- get the largest element in a collection
-- `:HighValue` -- gets values within a collection within the highest quartile
+- `:HighValue` -- gets elements within a collection within the highest quartile
-- `:LowValue`  -- gets values within a collection within the lowest quartile
+- `:LowValue`  -- gets elements within a collection within the lowest quartile
 - `:Average`   -- get the average value across a collection
 - `:Total`     -- get the sum total value across a collection
 - `:Minimum`   -- get the minimum element within a collection
 - `:Maximum`   -- get the maximum element within a collection
-- `:MinimumBy` -- get the minimum value by a particular predicate within a colleciton
+- `:MinimumBy` -- get the minimum element by a particular predicate within a colleciton
-- `:MaximumBy` -- get the maximum value by a particular predicate within a colleciton
+- `:MaximumBy` -- get the maximum element by a particular predicate within a colleciton

 ### Qualifiers